 Cost sharing is not required.
 However, any commercial contributions will be considered as part of the evaluation.
-See PART IV.C., Phase II Funding Commitment (Commercial Contribution) [OPTIONAL] and PART V.A., Merit Review.
+See PART IV.C., Phase II Funding Commitment (Commercial Contribution) [OPTIONAL] and Phase III Follow-On Funding Commitment [OPTIONAL] and the review criteria in PART V.A., Criteria.